Home > Blog > Marketing > Authors: Do You Have the Perfect Pitch?

-This October, I will host my 6th annual Authors Tea … a Saturday afternoon where up to 15 authors get the opportunity to pitch their books in 60 seconds or less to approximately 100+ book-buying attendees-my invited friends and all the author’s friends that they have invited as well.
+This October, I will host my 6th annual Authors Tea…a Saturday afternoon where up to 15 authors get the opportunity to speak about their books in 60 seconds or less to approximately 100+ book-buying attendees-my invited friends and all the author’s friends that they have invited as well.

 It’s a standup and sit down tea with the usual food spread one would find at a High Tea—a variety of yummy desserts plus mini sandwiches and cheeses in my home as the setting.
 And, of course, a variety of teas to choose from.
 The energy is always fun (last year’s was on Halloween afternoon and many of the authors showed up in costume), networking and schmoozing.
 Lots of books are sold … bringing gifts to brother Charlie, Aunt Sue, kids, best friends and for self.
 All ages and genders are welcome.

-From the get-go, featured authors are told to keep their pitch short—the shorter, the better.
+From the get-go, featured authors are told to keep their elevator pitch short—the shorter, the better (after all, the idea behind an elevator pitch is that it could be delivered in an elevator ride).
 It’s always a challenge.
 Keep in mind: when anyone rambles, listeners ears start closing.
-Savvy authors who want to sell books learn how to pitch—with a hook that gets the listener to think, to say … “tell me more”.
+Savvy authors who want to sell books learn how to pitch—with a hook that gets the listener to think, to say…“tell me more”.
 That “tell me more” could be in an open Q&A and in the case of the Authors Tea, it becomes the opportunity to talk directly with the author in an environment that is comfortable and casual.

 Can You Pitch?